roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Windows container/Use Logtail to collect application logs from Windows nodes.md

         type: RollingUpdate
     ```

-    **Note:** Logtail can collect only stdout files and import them to Log Service.
-Logtail will soon support log file collection.
+    **Note:** Logtail can collect only stdout files and deliver them to Log Service.
+In later versions, you can use Logtail to collect log files.

-## Examples
+## Example

-After Logtail is deployed on the Windows node, use the following template to deploy a sample application to test Logtail and verify that it works as expected:
+After Logtail is deployed on the Windows node, use the following template to deploy a sample application to verify that Logtail works as expected:

 ```
 apiVersion: extensions/v1beta1